 However, each of these approaches as commonly applied suffer from the same fundamental problem: correlation does not provide information about the direction of causality.
 For example, does high chromosome number lead to Y chromosome loss or does Y chromosome loss lead to high chromosome number?
 Beyond this many of these methods suffer from excessive false positive rates (Maddison and FitzJohn 2014).

 In light of these issues, we have developed a flexible, conservative statistical test to infer significant relationships between the value of a continuous trait and transitions in a discrete trait.
 The flexibility of our approach comes from the fact that we can choose to estimate ancestral states of the continuous trait using all data or, in cases where there is a clear derived and ancestral condition, we can restrict our estimate of the continuous trait to only use data from species that have retained the ancestral condition of the discrete trait.
-Furthermore, this approach allows us to control for the biological reality that there may be feedback where the derived condition of the discrete trait can impact the evolution of the continuous trait.
-Finally, our approach allows us to get closer to the ultimate question of causality than do existing methods.
-Finally, we assess significance through an empirically informed simulation approach that addresses the well documented problem of excessive false positives.
+This approach allows us to control for the biological reality that there may be feedback where the derived condition of the discrete trait can impact the evolution of the continuous trait.
 In practice, there is not always a clear ancestral and derived state particularly when a discrete character evolves quickly and lacks fossil data.
 This does not pose a problem for the approach that we have developed but in such cases the power of our approach is reduced.
+Our approach allows us to get closer to the ultimate question of causality than do existing methods.
+Finally, we assess significance through an empirically informed simulation approach that addresses the well documented problem of excessive false positives.

 Briefly, our approach estimates the mean value of the continuous trait when the discrete character transitions and we evaluate the significance of this mean value by comparison to a null distribution, which is simulated as if there is no relationship between the two traits being studied.
 We apply our ancestral condition test to simulated traits using both simulated and empirical trees, and we find that our method is conservative but has relatively low power unless both the number of taxa and the degree of contingency between traits is large.
-In comparison to existing methods our approach proves to be .
+In comparison to existing methods our approach proves to be twice as powerful as Pagel’s test, the next most powerful test, while also granting insight into causal relationships between traits.
 We believe that the ancestral condition test offers a valuable addition to the phylogenetic comparative method universe, applicable in many cases where the evolution of a discrete character may be influenced by the state of a continuous trait.

 METHODS